The Nittany Lion

 "The Nittany Lion" is a traditional fight song played by the Penn State Blue Band at football games and other sporting events.
 During the pre-game show of home football games at Beaver Stadium, it is part of the traditional Lion Fanfare and Downfield.
 While it is not the official fight song of Penn State, it is one of the songs most widely associated with the university, and is also incorrectly referred to as "Hail to the Lion" (or Lions).
 On Fridays and Saturdays, the clock tower in Penn State's Old Main plays a line of the chorus music at the fifteen-minute mark of each hour, and adds a line every 15 minutes until the whole chorus is played on the completion of the hour.

+Lyrics

+The original lyrics were written by Penn State alumnus James Leyden between 1922 and 1924.

+Today, only the first verse and chorus are commonly used: